RchGrav/astraeus/astraeus.md

 #### Hidden Directory Awareness

 > **IMPORTANT:**
 > Always explicitly check for the `.claude/` directory and any other hidden (dot) folders when surveying the project.
+> If it doesn't exist create a .claude/.astraeus hidden file containing 0 (Initial setup started but incomplete), this will contain the number of times the prompt has been run.
 > Standard inventory commands (e.g., `ls`, `glob`) may omit hidden files/folders.
 > Use hidden-file-aware commands (`ls -a`) or platform-appropriate APIs.
 > Do **NOT** assume `.claude/` is missing unless it is confirmed absent with a full hidden-aware check.